labrador-kennel/core/docs/tutorials/02-plugins-overview.md

 You register Plugins by providing the Pluggable the fully-qualified class name.
 This should happen during your bootstrapping process and **MUST** happen before `Engine::run()` is called.
 Attempting to register plugins after the engine has started will result in an exception.
-Continuing with the bootstrap file created in [Getting Started], if you had a plugin called `Acme\Foo\BarPlugin` we'd register it on your application like so.
+Continuing with the bootstrap file created in [Getting Started](/docs/core/tutorials/getting-started), if you had a plugin called `Acme\Foo\BarPlugin` we'd register it on your application like so.

 ```php
 <?php